brigadecore/brigade/docs/content/topics/operators/security.md

   - The exception is alternative VCS implementations, where the git-sidecar may be replaced by another sidecar.

 See more info in the [Gateways] doc.
-Their you'll find links to official Brigade gateways and guidance for writing your own.
+There you'll find links to official Brigade gateways and guidance for writing your own.

 [Gateways]: /topics/operators/gateways